-At The Arc of Riverside County, we understand that people with developmental disabilities who encounter the justice system face challenges that others may not; this is why individuals like William “Billy” Edwards plays a crucial role in our advocacy efforts.
+At The Arc of Riverside County, we understand that people with developmental disabilities who encounter the justice system faces challenges that others may not; this is why individuals like William “Billy” Edwards plays a crucial role in our advocacy efforts.

-Billy, a Board Member for The Arc of Riverside County and Los Angeles County public defender, is also a former member of the prestigious President’s Committee on People with Developmental Disabilities.
+Billy, a Board Member for The of Arc of Riverside County and Los Angeles County’s public defender, is also a former member of the prestigious President’s Committee on People with Developmental Disabilities.
 Only 21 citizen advocates serve on this volunteer committee to give the President advice on issues relating to the lives of people with developmental disabilities.
-After research, review and discussion of issues facing people with disabilities is carried out, an annual report is sent to the President and to agencies of the Federal government.
+After research, review and discussion of issues facing people with disability is carried out, an annual report is sent to the President and to agencies of the Federal government.

 Abuse, Neglect and Crimes

 Billy represents the interests of The Arc of Riverside County and the people we serve very well.
 For the first time in over a decade, the Committee report features an entire section on abuse of people with disabilities.

 Billy was instrumental in convincing the Committee to tackle this important problem since the rate of abuse against people with developmental disabilities throughout their lives is said to be from four to ten times greater than people without disabilities.

 “At our first meeting, it was very low on the priority list for the Committee,” Billy said.
 “Once I started quoting some of the statistics we have become familiar with at The Arc of Riverside County, they saw the urgency of addressing this problem.”